 The school operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
 Furthermore, the Headteacher, nominated Governors and other staff involved in the recruitment process have undertaken Safer Recruitment Training.

-There are procedures for dealing with safeguarding concerns and allegations of abuse against members of staff and volunteers (see Appendix 2).
+There are procedures for dealing with safeguarding concerns (including lower level concerns) and allegations of abuse against members of staff and volunteers (see Appendix 2).

 There is a senior member of the school’s leadership team who is designated to take lead responsibility for dealing with child protection (the “Designated Safeguarding Lead”) and there is always cover for this role with appropriate arrangements for before/after school and out of term time activities.